Changes to fees

 If you are granted permanent residency while studying, you need to notify Macquarie University of this change before the census date in the relevant study period.

-To change residency details, bring in a certified copy of your citizenship certificate or visa details to Student Connect - MUSE Level 2 C7A and complete the Change of Residency form there.
+To change residency details, bring in a certified copy of your citizenship certificate or visa details to Student Connect, 18 Wally's Walk, Level 2 MUSE and complete the Change of Residency form there.

 If Macquarie is not notified before the census date, you will be considered an international student for fee calculation purposes.

 If you continue study any credit in your account will remain in your account in full to be allocated towards tuition fees in subsequent study periods.

 Variations to course length and how this may affect the fees

 If you progress through your course at a faster or slower rate than normal, this will not usually affect the amount of fees you must pay, except: